Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/15-computer-vision.md

-# Analyze Images with Computer Vision
+# Exercise 1: Analyze Images with Computer Vision

 Azure AI Vision is an artificial intelligence capability that enables software systems to interpret visual input by analyzing images.
 In Microsoft Azure, the **Vision** Azure AI service provides pre-built models for common computer vision tasks, including analysis of images to suggest captions and tags, detection of common objects, landmarks, celebrities, brands, and the presence of adult content.
 You can also use the Azure AI Vision service to analyze image color and formats, and to generate "smart-cropped" thumbnail images.

+## Objectives

+In this lab, you will complete the following tasks:

+ + Task 1: Open the cloned folder in Visual Studio Code
+ + Task 2: Provision a Cognitive Services resource
+ + Task 3: Prepare to use the Azure AI Vision SDK
+ + Task 4: View the images you will analyze
+ + Task 5: Analyze an image to suggest a caption
+ + Task 6: Get suggested tags for an image
+ + Task 7: Get image categories
+ + Task 8: Get brands in an image
+ + Task 9: Detect and locate objects in an image
+ + Task 10: Get moderation ratings for an image
+ + Task 11: Generate a thumbnail image

-## Open the cloned folder in Visual Studio Code.
+## Task 1: Open the cloned folder in Visual Studio Code

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).